 One of our customers wanted to increase the efficiency of their airport taxi drivers.
 Often, their drivers would head to the airport to pick up customers but because of flight delays, they would end up waiting around for ages.
 Naturally, these sometimes hour-long waits made the drivers less efficient.

 We built a tool using Amazon Polly, AWS Lambda, and OpenFlights.org.
-We found 5+ years of data from OpenFlights.org which gave us information about the time delay incurred by certain flights, and put that into AWS Lex.
+OpenFlights.org gave us 5+ years of data, which further gave us information about the time delay incurred by certain flights, and put that into AWS Lex.
 We then used Amazon Polly to announce the information on the client’s application.

-Essentially, the driver would then be able to ask the application, “I need to collect Mr. Smith at 8pm coming in from New York on American Airlines.
+Essentially, the driver would then be able to ask the application, “I need to collect Mr. Smith at 8pm.
+He’s coming in from New York on American Airlines.
 Should I leave now?”
-The app would then be able to provide better insight on when the driver should leave, based on the whether or not the airline experiences heavy delays in general.
+The app would then be able to provide better insight on when the driver should leave.
+This would be based on the whether or not the airline experiences heavy delays in general.